Gabian property - no renovation required

 Active types will find themselves spoiled for choice in the immediate area, as the diverse countryside and the seaside offer all kinds of exciting sporting opportunities.
 The Med has all the beach and sea activities you can imagine, and then there is a lovely leisure lake, Lac Salagou, where you can swim, sunbathe, sail or windsurf on calm inland waters.
 Then you can choose to explore the countryside on horseback, by bicycle or on Shank's pony.
 You can discover the crystal waters of the gorges in a canoe, or simply enjoy driving around this dramatic region, stopping for a wine tasting session or two along the way!

 There are a myriad of choices when it comes to deciding how to travel to Gabian.
-Montpellier is the nearest airport which is served by budget airline Ryanair, British Airways and GB Airways.
-But you can also easily access the village from Nîmes (Ryanair), Carcassonne (Ryanair), Perpignan (Ryanair, bmibaby and flybe) or Toulouse (British Airways, bmibaby, easyJet, flybe and bmi).
+Béziers is the nearest airport which is only thirty minutes away.
+But you can also easily access the village from Montpellier, Carcassonne and Perpignan.
 Train travel is simple, with the TGV taking you to Toulouse, then a local train service connecting you to Béziers.
 Drivers will find the village from the D13.

 Gabian is situated in a very popular area of France, and house prices have risen considerably in the last ten years.
 It still compares favourably with the property market further along the coast, however, and it is still possible to net yourself a bargain if you are vigilant and prepared to move quickly.